sayantanbal/Data-Analysis-Projects/01 Market Basket Analysis/README.md

 - Examined revenue patterns by day of week and identified peak shopping periods
 - **Heatmap Analysis:** A detailed heatmap visualization of hourly patterns by day of week was generated.
 The heatmap provides insights into peak sales hours, enabling targeted promotions and improved resource allocation.

-### 5. Association Analysis (Future Component)
+### 5. Association Analysis
-- Planned analysis to uncover product associations (market basket analysis)
+- Implemented market basket analysis to identify product combinations frequently purchased together
-- Future work will include metrics such as support, confidence, and lift to gauge product relationships
+- Calculated association rule metrics for product pairs:
+  - **Support:** Percentage of transactions containing both products
+  - **Confidence:** Probability of buying product B when buying product A
+  - **Lift:** How much more likely products appear together than by random chance
+- Visualized the strongest product associations using horizontal bar charts
+- Identified high-lift product pairs for potential cross-selling opportunities
+- Ranked associations by different metrics to provide multiple business perspectives

 ## Methodology
 1. **Data Preprocessing**